topology-foundation/docs-drp/docs/tutorials/grid.md

 });
 ```

-Similarly we add an event listener for when the connect button is clicked, which will:
+Similarly, when the connect button is clicked, we:

-1. Set the `croId` specified in the input
+1. Get the `croId` from the input field
 2. Register the Grid CRO to our node with the provided `croId`, which connects to the existing CRO.
 3. `createConnectHandlers` subscribes to the messages on the connected Grid CRO object
 4. `addUser` adds us as a new user.